dhh1128/codecraft.co/my-first-tangle-with-the-tower-of-babel.md

 slug: my-first-tangle-with-the-tower-of-babel
 redirect_from:
   - /2013/04/26/my-first-tangle-with-the-tower-of-babel
+comments:
+  - author: Julie Jones
+    date: 2013-09-08 22:19:18
+    comment: >
+      I think you really hit the nail on the head with "change the way we think".
+Of all the languages that come and gone none have really changed the way we think about solving problems in the last thirty years.
+There have been a few that had potential, but I can't think of any that brought a new paradigm to light.
+Erlang is the only one I can think of that has picked up a decent following by managing to make one previously hard thing easy (multi-processing), but it is hardly revolutionary.
 ---
 A while back, I was reading the blog of somebody smart (can't remember who), and a comment jumped out at me: "If you <em>really</em> want a black belt in computer science, try writing a programming language.
 The depth and breadth of experience you get when you invent Python or Lisp or Smalltalk or C++ or C#--and implement its ecosystem, not just code a parser for a CS class--gives you a wisdom and education that's rare and precious."
 (I'm paraphrasing here, but that's the gist of it.)

 <em>Sounds good</em>, I thought. <em>I think I'll give it a shot.</em>